 Average Weather in Kuala Lumpur Malaysia

-In Kuala Lumpur, the temperature typically varies from 73°F to 91°F over the course of the year, and is rarely below 70°F or above 94°F.
+The climate in Kuala Lumpur is hot, oppressive, and overcast.
+Over the course of the year, the temperature typically varies from 73°F to 91°F and is rarely below 70°F or above 94°F.

 Average High and Low Temperature